nhu92/Mixed-DNA-Project/10-HierarchicalApproach.md

     1. Select corresponding families (refer to github notes)
     2. Prepare the mix
     3. Make auto pipeline down to family
+        3.1 Check each step and let us customize all the folder names as output and input 3.2 Handle output from the prediction.csv
-    4. Make 3 levels of Order level selection (modify the selecting logic)
+    4. Make 3 levels of Order level selection (modify the selecting logic) 4.1 From order results - Make a selection based on the empirical PPV - Output to a list 4.2
     5. Run the pipeline
     6. Evaluate the results